feh-wilinando/domineospring-livraria/README.md

-## Example modular project with java 9 and Spring Boot 2
+## Example of modular project with java 9 and Spring Boot 2

 ### Modules diagram of project